 5. Traverse City Cherry Festival: Festival of Races – Saturday, July 8

-With roots that go back to a 10K first held in 1973, the race today includes a 5K and marathon.
+With roots that go back to a 10K first held in 1973, the race today includes the Priority Health 5K Walk/Run and a marathon.
 It also includes a half marathon that starts at Chateau Grand Traverse so participants to spend the first two miles running through a vineyard and cherry orchard.

 What other race in Michigan allows you to run across a country border?
 Join 30,000 runners for this incredible opportunity as runners in either the marathon or international half-marathon journey across the Ambassador Bridge into Canada and back into the United States through the Detroit-Windsor Tunnel.